linkdata/jaws/README.md

 ## Registering HTML entities and Javascript events

-The application registers the HTML entity id's it wants to interact with *per request*, usually while rendering the HTML template.
-If a HTML entity id is not registered in a Request, JaWS will not forward events from it, nor perform DOM manipulations for it.
+The application registers the HTML entities it wants to interact with *per request*, usually while rendering the HTML template.
+If a HTML entity is not registered in a Request, JaWS will not forward events from it, nor perform DOM manipulations for it.

-Dynamic updates of a HTML entity is done using the different methods on the JaWS object and Request object.
-If the JaWS object is used to update a HTML entity, all Requests will receive the update request.
+Dynamic updates of HTML entities is done using the different methods on the JaWS object and Request object.
+If the JaWS object is used to update HTML entities, all Requests will receive the update request.
 If the Request object's methods are used, the update is forwarded to to all *other* Requests.

+Each HTML entity registered with JaWS will have the `jid` attribute set in the generated HTML code with the same value as it's JaWS id when it was registered.
+Unlike HTML ID's you can have multiple HTML entities with the same `jid`, and all will be affected by DOM updates.

 ## A note on the Context